 Rosalind is a freelance journalist, author, poet, and speaker whose work has featured in British Vogue, Vogue International, Stylist, the Guardian, Broadly, Refinery29 and the Debrief, as well as on Radio 4 – covering areas from clothes to culture to health to travel.

 Camilla Greenwell is a photographer specialising in dance, performance and portraiture.
-She regularly works with Sadler’s Wells, Barbican, Candoco, Rambert, The Place, The Guardian, British Red Cross, Art on the Underground and Wellcome Collection.
+She regularly works with Sadler’s Wells, Barbican, Candoco, Rambert, The Place, the Guardian, the British Red Cross, Art on the Underground and Wellcome Collection.